 Money Follows the Person

 The New York State Department of Health's (NYSDOH) Money Follows the Person (MFP) program contracts with the NY Association on Independent Living (NYAIL) to provide transition assistance through the Open Doors program.
-When NYAIL/Open Doors receives a referral from OPWDD or other referral sources about transition, they may contact the provider agency and/or the CCO, if applicable, to assist in planning with the person or their guardian/family advocate to obtain the required informed consent and to complete the Quality of Life (QOL) Survey.
+When NYAIL/Open Doors receives a referral from OPWDD or other referral sources about a possible transition, they may contact the provider agency and/or the CCO, if applicable, to assist in planning with the person or their guardian/family advocate to obtain the required informed consent and to complete the Quality of Life (QOL) Survey.

-As a provider, you may be asked for help in providing information regarding guardian status, providing guardian/advocate contact information, making introduction calls to guardians/advocates, assisting with the facilitation of initial meetings or meeting NYAIL and with /or the individual to conduct the QOL surveys, etc. Your cooperation is vital to ensuring the people we support live in a setting that is integrated and best reflects their wants and needs.
+As a provider, you may be asked for assistance with providing information on guardian status, providing guardian/advocate contact information, making introduction calls to guardians/advocates, assisting with the facilitation of initial meetings or meeting NYAIL and with /or the individual to conduct the QOL surveys, etc. Your cooperation is vital to ensuring the people we support live in the most integrated setting possible that best reflects their wants and needs.